OBITORASU/My-Hacking-Writeups/TryHackMe/Overpass/README.md

     }
 }
 ```
 We can bypass the `if` check easily by using an HTTP proxy like `BurpSuite`.
-So, naturally I opened up BurpSuite and intercepted the request for the login on `/admin`, then I had to intercept the response by setting capture response to request to true.
+So, naturally I opened up BurpSuite and intercepted the request for the login on `/admin`, then I had to intercept the response by setting capture response to this request to true.

 ![capture response](images/burp.png)